 Make Art, Not Content

-Overcoming Enshittification Part II
+Overcoming Enshittification II

 In a New York Times Opinion Video, Patreon CEO Jack Conte argues that platforms like his have a moral imperative to resist internet enshittification.